We offer a wide range of services including:

 - Social worker

-Capital Pathology provide a range of pathology services from Bungendore Medical Centre on Monday and Thursday mornings from 08:00 – 12:30 by appointment only.
+Capital Pathology provides blood and breath test services from Bungendore Medical Centre on Monday and Thursday mornings from 08:00 – 12:00 by appointment only.
 If you require a blood test, you can book online below or via telephone to reception.
 If you require any other type of pathology service please call reception to see if this can be arranged at Bungendore Medical Centre.

 All contraceptive & womens health needs can be met here in Bungendore.